-A petition to bring a Palestinian speaker on PDX Hillel Birthright trips is being circulated by J Street U, the Lewis & Clark chapter of a nation-wide organization that works for a two-state solution to the Israel-Palestine conflict and an end to Israel’s occupation of Palestine.
-The petition was first shown to LC students at Pio Fair and has since been spread via word of mouth and at the J Street U Israel-Palestine Conflict info session on Sept.
+The Lewis & Clark chapter of J Street U is circulating a petition to bring a Palestinian speaker on PDX Hillel Birthright trips.
+J Street is a nation-wide organization that works for a two-state solution to the Israel-Palestine conflict and an end to Israel’s occupation of Palestine.
+J Street U members first circulated the petition at the Pio Fair and have since spread it on social media, via word of mouth and at the J Street U Israel-Palestine Conflict info session on Sept.
 27.

 Hillel sends an average of ten LC students on Birthright Israel trips every year.
 They spend ten days traveling through Israel, learning about the culture, history and people there.